Ramp Race Car

 Air Cushion: Biomimicry Research Project

 Getting into a car accident is a shocking and negative experience for anybody, which is only made worse by the costs that follow the collision.
 Preventing injury with an airbag deployment should not come with the consequence of having to pay hundreds of dollars, it should instead be a moment of relief.
 Through the design process of biomimicry, I set out to find a solution to our current model of single-use airbags.
-When airbags are set off, a charge triggers a small explosion is what causes the bags to rapidly expand with gas.
+When airbags are set off, a charge triggers a small explosion which causes the bags to rapidly expand with gas.
+This is a single-use system, and the replacement of this system’s components after detonation is what consumers are paying for after a collision.
 My focus therefore was on finding a substitute for that exploding reaction.

 In my research, I came across the spittlebug, a species that creates bubbles for shelter by secreting a liquid and pumping it with air using their own abdomen.
 The self-reliance of the spittlebug inspired me, what if the car itself could inflate the airbags?